₹443₹10,000

 Uttar Pradesh’s Spiritual Capital

-Soak in the mystic hues of Varanasi, a famous pilgrimage spot!
+Seek serenity with a pilgrimage to Varanasi.
 You will love temple hopping, colourful flowers in full bloom and the lush green surroundings.
-Don’t forget to sample the delicious cuisines at Varanasi.
+You can also sample delicious cuisines at Varanasi.

 ₹8,290